muratkeremozcan/cctdd/ch17-react-query/react-query.md

 export default App
 ```

 `useGetHeroes` is a drop-in replacement for `useAxios`, and it does not even need an argument.
+We will use `status` and `getError` in the next chapter.

 ```tsx
 import { useNavigate, Routes, Route } from "react-router-dom";